“Travel South Africa’s southern Cape by mountain bike and discover some of the country’s true wilderness areas.”

 Port Elizabeth Airport – Ripple Hill Hotel (Patensie): You'll be met at Port Elizabeth Airport by your guide and transferred to the frontier town of Patensie.
 You'll overnight at the charming Ripple Hill Hotel where you can sit back and enjoy a drink and a nice meal at the authentic bar and restaurant.

-Uniondale – Angie's G-Spot ( De Rust): After a good breakfast you'll ride to the Prince Alfred's Pass and onto De Rust.
+After a good breakfast, you'll ride to the Prince Alfred's Pass and onto De Rust.
 The views from the top are truly unique and the descent thrilling.
 Stop for scone and tea at De Rust before reaching a camp next to the river by the name of Angie's G-Spot!
 It is said Angie's G-Spot never disappoints...

-Angie's G-Spot – Drifter's Lodge (Knysna): Today you'll start with a heavy climb and follow the route towards the ocean.
+Today you'll start with a heavy climb and follow the route towards the ocean.
 You'll ride through the Knysna Forest.
 Stories of an era of gold miners and forest men, and, if you're lucky, Knysna Forest elephants, will accompany you along the way.
-Then, you'll cross the Outeniqua Moutains and enjoy a splendid free-wheel down to the coastal town of Knysna.
-In the evening, indulge yourself in a good wine and some oysters at Drifter's Lodge.
+Then, you'll cross the Outeniqua Mountains and enjoy a splendid free-wheel down to the coastal town of Knysna.
+In the evening, indulge yourself in a glass of good wine and some oysters at Drifter's Lodge.

 - The rate shown is a 'from' price per person (based on two sharing)

 - Click 'Ask a Question' up above to speak to the operator directly about this tour's availability, departure dates, and costs

 - Entry fees